kubedb/docs/docs/guides/proxysql/monitoring/overview/index.md

 Assume that above Redis is configured to use basic authentication.
 So, exporter image also need to provide password to collect metrics.
 We have provided it through `spec.monitor.args` field.

 Here, we have specified that we are going to monitor this server using Prometheus operator through `spec.monitor.agent: prometheus.io/operator`.
-KubeDB will create a `ServiceMonitor` crd in `monitoring` namespace and this `ServiceMonitor` will have `k8s-app: prometheus` label.
+KubeDB will create a `ServiceMonitor` crd in `monitoring` namespace and this `ServiceMonitor` will have `release: prometheus` label.

 > As native ProxySQL provides builtin monitoring utilities , KubeDB ProxySQL do not depend on external exporter container.
 Which means one don't need to configure the `spec.monitor.agent.exporter` field.